 Using the Global Search capability, you can search for the security you’d like to pull up directly on your home page.

-Note: Elite Riskalyze users can also access individual security analysis pages by expanding the allocation details in a client or model portfolio and clicking on the Stats button in the header.
+Note: Nitrogen Elite users can also access individual security analysis pages by expanding the allocation details in a client or model portfolio and clicking on the Stats button in the header.
 See the animation below for a visual example:

 The Security Summary areas display the key security metrics in an easy-to-read format which we’ve broken down into the following components:

-- The header area for an individual security includes the name and Risk Number, along with the latest close price, annual dividend, expense ratio, and projected annual return.
-You’ll also notice a search bar, which allows for quick navigation additional security pages.
+- The header area for an individual security includes the name and Risk Number along with the latest close price.
+You’ll also notice a search bar, which allows for quick navigation to additional securities.

-- The Security Summary widget is packed with quick-reference statistics about the security.
-The top half summarizes past and potential future returns, by presenting the security’s 95% Historical Range next to trailing returns for the past 3 months, 6 months, 1 year, 3 years and five years.
+- The Security Summary widget is packed with quick-reference statistics about the security including the security type, size, style, GPA, annual dividend, Annual Range Midpoint, 95% Historical Range, and trailing returns for the past 3 months, 6 months, 1 year, 3 years and five years.
 You’ll also find a chart detailing the fund expenses and Tax Drag (only available on Mutual Funds and ETFs at this time).

 - Below the Security Summary, you’ll see additional financial and risk statistics for the security, including: